 Selling products to retailers is getting easier

 Wholesaling to chain stores used to be impossible.
-They wanted big brands and lots of product.
-But selling products to retailers is getting easier for small businesses.
-Laura Curtis of Malvi Marshmallow Confection has done it, and she says not to be afraid of the big guys.
+But selling to retailers is getting easier for small businesses.

 Common concerns when selling products to retailers and chain stores